techysanoj/github-profile-viewer/README.md

 ## Deployment

 This project is deployed on Vercel.
-You can access it [here]([https://your-vercel-deployment-url](https://github-profile-viewer-chi.vercel.app/)).
+You can access it [here]((https://github-profile-viewer-chi.vercel.app/)).

 ## How to Use

-1. Clone the repository to your local machine: git clone https://github.com/your-username/github-profile-viewer.git
+1. Clone the repository to your local machine: git clone https://github.com/techysanoj/github-profile-viewer.git
 2. Navigate to the project directory: cd github-profile-viewer
-3. Open your browser and visit [here]([https://your-vercel-deployment-url](https://github-profile-viewer-chi.vercel.app/)) to view the GitHub Profile Viewer.
+3. Open your browser and visit [here]((https://github-profile-viewer-chi.vercel.app/)) to view the GitHub Profile Viewer.

 ## Credits

-This project was created by [Your Name](https://github.com/techysanoj).
+This project was created by [Sanoj](https://github.com/techysanoj).

 ## Contributing